CLNode: Curriculum Learning for Node Classification: Experiments

 \subsection{Robustness to Noise}

-\bookmark[dest=\HyperLocalCurrentHref, level=2]{5.2 Robustness to Noise} In this subsection, we investigate whether CLNode enhances the robustness of backbone GNNs to label noise.
+In this subsection, we investigate whether CLNode enhances the robustness of backbone GNNs to label noise.
 In a noisily labeled graph, the labels have a probability of $p$ to be flipped to other classes, where $p$ denotes the noise rate.
-Following \cite{dai2021nrgnn,pairnoise2,pairnoise}, we corrupt the labels of training and validation set with two kinds of label noise here: \begin{itemize} \item Uniform noise.
+Following \cite{dai2021nrgnn,labelnoise}, we corrupt the labels of the training and validation set with two kinds of label noise:

+\begin{itemize} \item Uniform noise.
 The label has a probability of $p$ to be mislabeled as any other class. \item Pair noise.
-We assume that samples in one class can only be mislabeled as their closest class; that is, labels have a probability $p$ to flip to their pair class. \end{itemize}
+We assume that nodes in one class can only be mislabeled as their closest class; that is, labels have a probability $p$ to flip to their pair class. \end{itemize}

-We conduct experiments on Cora under standard split and vary $p$ from \{0\%, 5\%,..., 30\%\} to compare the performance of CLNode and the baseline GNNs under different levels of noise.
-The average test accuracy over 10 runs is shown in Fig.\ref{fig3}; we only report the results using GCN and SGC as backbone GNNs because we have similar observations for other GNNs.
-From Fig.\ref{fig3}, we can observe that as the noise rate increases, the performance of all baselines drops dramatically.
-CLNode also suffers under conditions of increased label noise; however, when there is more noise in the graph, the performance gap between CLNode and the baselines increases.
-This demonstrates that CLNode can effectively enhance the robustness of backbone GNNs to two kinds of label noise, since CLNode considers these mislabeled nodes as \textit{difficult nodes} and reduces their weights for training, while the baseline GNNs treat all nodes as equal and consequently overfit to noise.
+We conduct experiments on Cora under standard splits and vary $p$ from \{0, 5\%,..., 30\%\} to compare the performance of CLNode and the baseline GNNs under different levels of noise.
+We only report the results using GCN and GAT as backbone GNNs because we have similar observations for other GNNs.
+CLNode(GCN) and CLNode(GAT) denote the CLNode method using GCN and GAT as backbone GNN, respectively.

+The results are shown in Figure \ref{noise}, from which we observe that as the noise rate increases, the performance of all baselines drops dramatically.
+CLNode also suffers under conditions of increasing noise rate; however, when there is more noise in the graph, the performance gap between CLNode and the baseline increases.
+This observation demonstrates that CLNode effectively enhances the robustness of backbone GNNs to two kinds of label noise, since CLNode considers mislabeled training nodes as \textit{difficult nodes} and selectively excludes them from the training process, while the baseline GNNs treat all training nodes as equal and consequently overfit to noise.